-The bank operates through an extensive network of branches, business offices, mobile relationship teams, and financial experts.
-Canadian Western Bank has a huge presence in western parts of Canada with a strong focus on general commercial, equipment financing; and construction and real estate project financing.
+CWB operates through an extensive network of branches focusing on banking, lending, wealth, and trust services.
+It has a huge presence in western parts of Canada with a strong focus on general commercial, equipment financing, and construction and real estate project financing.

 - Ticker: TSE:CWB